How do I Apply for a Variance or Appeal a Permit?

-An independent body of five members appointed by the Air Pollution Control Board (County Board of Supervisors), the Hearing Board hears requests from industry, the District, and the public to:
+The Air Pollution Control District Governing Board (APCD), appoints the five members of the the Hearing Board to hears requests from industry, the District, and the public to:

 - Grant variances (temporary enforcement relief) from District Rules to individual facilities or products.